Changelog

 Rejection errors

-If you submit a claim that fails the edit using Stedi’s claim submission APIs or professional claim form, you’ll get back an error message in real time.
+If you submit a claim that fails the edit using Stedi’s claim submission APIs, you’ll get back an error message in real time.
 If you’re using a JSON API endpoint, the response includes error details in the errors array:

 {